Anti-Human Data Analysis

 Anonymizing is not a solution

-Even anonymizing the data, like GDPR requires, provides no ethical justification to reduce them down to numbers and categories.
+Even anonymizing the data, like GDPR requires, provides no ethical justification to reduce people down to numbers and categories.
 What good is it if I change your name to Bob, and still reduce you to numbers and categories as before?
 The anonymization is more of an attempt at the privacy-concern solution and doesn’t address my core argument here.
-Frankly, the fact that GDPR ruins data science projects is a good thing – it means people are being protected.
+The fact that GDPR ruins data science projects is a good thing – it means people are being protected.

 Yes, ethical analytics exists

 Disclaimer: Not all data science projects deal with data that has humans and their activities recorded in it, or use this information like heuristics against humans in negative ways.
-Plenty of major data science efforts are in meteorology, physics, and other fields.
+Not all data scientists are heartless!
+Plenty of major data science efforts are in fields that aren’t trying to predict humans' activities or the like.
 The pop culture view of data science is “the algorithm” which tracks you around and shows you ads, and this doesn’t represent the entirety of the field.

 Is analytics just a sly way to judge people in shallow ways?

-The whole thing almost reminds me of the Milgram experiment (and how the fact that these people couldn’t see the human getting hurt is potentially a deciding factor in their decision to press the button).
+The exploitation and optimization of people’s collected data via algorithms reminds me of the Milgram experiment and how the fact that these people couldn’t see the human getting hurt is potentially a deciding factor in their decision to press the button.
+It also reminds me of Farenheit 451’s scene where people in a car are trying to run Montag over, for the thrill of it.
+After all, what value does a human body have?

 Sorry to be on some moral high horse, I’m just being honest.
 I am not the face of moral perfection, I am human.